 JS: We work closely with different media, opinion leaders, on social media like WeChat to get more people involved.
 This year we have 1800 registration.
 I hope it’ll not be too crowded.
 There are more people interested in Italian wine.

 I can tell you that 5 years ago, Hongkong is the same.
-Hongkong was really focused on Boudreaux.
+Hongkong was really focused on Bordeaux.
 And Great Wines of Italian changed the situation and now people are interested in Italian wines and the sell is increasing.
 That’s a good thing.

 WineITA.com：From your Top 100 2018 list, there are 17 Italian wines.
 We see some new labels and new regions.
 Meanwhile, there’s only one Barolo and two Brunello.
 Does this reflect some changes of the overall situation for Italian wine, or some adjustment of your selecting criteria?
 What’s your opinion for Italian wine regarding the last vintage just released to market?

 JS: No. That reflected just the vintages available on the market.
 Brunello 2012 and 2013 is outstanding but not a great year as well.
 For example, Barbaresco and Tuscan 2015 are an incredible year, also in the south, in Alto Adige.
 That’s really related to the year.
-For example, in my Top 100 2018 list, there are 22 wines from Boudreaux, because 2015 is an incredible vintage for Boudreaux.
+For example, in my Top 100 2018 list, there are 22 wines from Boudreaux, because 2015 is an incredible vintage for Bordeaux.
 So my Top100 depends on the vintages available on the market.

 2014 is a weak vintage in Italy generally even though some wineries and the south regions made excellent great wines.
 2015 is the vintage available on market and is a great vintage.